 By Dr. and Mrs. F. Founders of The Order of Christian Mystics.
-"The Curtiss Books," etc. Authors of Founders of The Order of Christian Mystics.
+F. HOMER CURTISS tics.
+Authors of "The Curtiss Books," etc. Founders of The Order of Christian Mystics.
 Authors of "The Curtiss Books," etc. Gives a clear, scientific, satisfying and comforting explanation of all after-death conditions.
 It explains all psychic phenomena and all methods of communion.
 Will remove all fear of the unseen.
 Enables students to master any condition encountered.
 Verified by years of personal experience of the Authors and many others.
 "We can warmly recommend this volume-By far the most advanced book on the subject."-Knickerbocker Press, Albany, N.Y.
 "A really notable contribution to the subject."-Toronto Sunday World.